 Throughout the year, we have raised money, contributed time, resources and became actively involved in numerous good causes.
-Some of the charities involved include:
+In 2021, we supported the Association "One Dream, One Wish" with a significant financial contribution in an effort to fulfil wishes of cancer-affected children.

+Other charitable contributions include:

-- financial donation towards Sophia For Children Foundation - financial donation towards Cyprus Association of Cancer Patients and Friends "PASYKAF" - financial donation towards One Dream One Wish - financial donation towards Nicosia Heart Patients' Association.
+- financial donation towards Cyprus Association of Cancer Patients and Friends "PASYKAF" - financial donation towards "Association of heart disease patients" - financial donation towards "Red Cross".